nicolgo/bigdata_proj/README.md

 `New_BankChurners.csv` contains basic information of 1000 new bank’s customers and the credit level is unknown.

 ### 1.3 File Structure
-- `deep_learning.py` (accuracy:40%)
-- `machine_learning.py`(accuracy:40%)
+- `data_preprocessing.ipynb`: data preprocessing
-- `federated_learning.py` (accuracy:46% or above,using deep_learning model)
+- `deep_learning.py`: training with one DNN model,accuracy:about 20%
+- `deep_learning_subclass.py`: In this file, we use one subclass model and three clarifiers to train, accuracy about 21.6%
+- `ml_with_nn.py`: deep learning + machine learning, 37.22%
+- `federated_learning.py`: federated learning module, include iid and non-iid, FedAvg and so on.
+- `federated_learning_noiid`: improvements of FL with non-iid data.

 ## 2 Data preprocessing/analytics
-The procedure of data processing and analytics can be divided into three parts, including exploratory data analysis, data preprocessing and feature engineering, which is stated as follows.
+The procedure of data processing and analytics can be divided into three parts, including exploratory data analysis, data preprocessing and feature engineering, which is stated as follows. details can be seen at `data_preprocessing.ipynb`
 ### 2.1 Exploratory Data Analysis
 By processing and observing the training data BankChurners.csv, it’s clear to show that there’s no missing values and the variable CustomerId contribute nothing to the result CreditLevel in the dataset.
 Then we drop the whole column of CustomerId.